Arthritis - medications; Arthritis - steroid injections; Arthritis - supplements; Arthritis - hyaluronic acid

 Over-the-counter pain relievers can help with your arthritis symptoms.
 "Over-the-counter" means you can buy these medicines without a prescription.

-If your pain continues, your doctor may suggest non-steroidal anti-inflammatory drugs (NSAIDs).
+If your pain continues, your provider may suggest non-steroidal anti-inflammatory drugs (NSAIDs).
 Types of NSAIDs include aspirin, ibuprofen, and naproxen.

 Both NSAIDs and acetaminophen in high doses, or taken for a long time, can cause serious side effects.
 If you are taking pain relievers on most days, tell your provider.
 You may need to be watched for side effects.
 Your provider may want to monitor you with certain blood tests.